-Take it from a local, waterfront activities in Santa Barbara are endless and offer visitors much more than lounging along the coast.
-That is, if you’re up for a a little adventure.
+Take it from a local: Waterfront activities in Santa Barbara are endless and offer visitors much more than lounging along the coast.
+That is, if you’re up for a little adventure.

 When winds increase in the afternoon, this is an ideal opportunity to learn how to sail or windsurf in the protected waters between the Santa Barbara Harbor and Stearns Wharf.
-You can also rent a kayak from Paddle Sports Center and paddle in the protected waters between the legions of boats, or take a standup paddling lesson from one of their experienced instructors.
-If you’re feeling confident they’ll take you out to ride a few waves off Leadbetter Beach.
+You can also rent a kayak from Paddle Sports Center and paddle in the protected waters between the legions of boats or take a standup paddling lesson from one of its experienced instructors.
+If you’re feeling confident, your instructor will take you out to ride a few waves off Leadbetter Beach.

 Whale watching in the Santa Barbara Channel is also a viable and highly recommended option.
 Try Condor Express Whale Watching or the Double Dolphin at the Santa Barbara Sailing Center to look for migrating gray whales, humpbacks, blues and several species of dolphins, porpoises and on rare occasions, even orca.
 Aboard Sunset Kidd, sail along the Santa Barbara shores and watch for whales as you catch a famous Santa Barbara sunset.
-Afterwards you can enjoy dinner at a number of restaurants such as On the Alley, Brophy Brothers, Breakwater Restaurant, or the Minnow Café.
+Afterwards you can enjoy dinner at a number of restaurants such as On The Alley, Brophy Bros., Breakwater Restaurant or Anchor Rose.

 Surrounded in the middle of all the restaurants is the Santa Barbara Maritime Museum.
-You could spend a whole day here alone, and It’s certainly worth walking through, taking in all the rich history of Chumash Indian heritage and their amazing maritime culture.
-There are also exhibits on the history of the Channel Islands National Park and the long surfing history Santa Barbara possesses.
-Check their schedule for nightly lectures and daily films.
+You could spend a whole day here alone, and it’s certainly worth walking through to learn about all the rich history of Chumash Indian heritage and their amazing maritime culture.
+There are also exhibits on the history of Channel Islands National Park and the long surfing history Santa Barbara possesses.
+Check the schedule for nightly lectures and daily films.

-Continuing on your wharf walk certainly requires a stop at the Santa Barbara Natural History Museum Sea Center, that’s filled with interactive exhibits such as their live tidepool animal encounters, a theater showcasing the many natural wonders of the Santa Barbara Channel, and the kids will love being a marine biologist or an oceanographer for a day.
+Continuing on your wharf walk certainly requires a stop at the Santa Barbara Natural History Museum Sea Center, that’s filled with interactive exhibits such as their live tidepool animal encounters and a theater showcasing the many natural wonders of the Santa Barbara Channel.
+The kids will love being a marine biologist or an oceanographer for a day.

-If you’ve made it all the way out to the end of the wharf without getting a bite to eat then grab some local seafood at the Santa Barbara Shellfish Company.
-In the 1980s it was a buying station for local shellfish and fish and a place to sell crab.
-Today you can enjoy seasonal shellfish like spiny lobster and Dungeness crab and the always stellar scenery from the historic wharf.
+If you’ve made it all the way out to the end of the wharf without getting a bite to eat, make time to grab some local seafood at the Santa Barbara Shellfish Company.
+In the 1980s, it was a buying station for local shellfish and fish and a place to sell crab.
+Today you can enjoy seasonal shellfish like spiny lobster and Dungeness crab while taking in the always-stellar scenery from the historic wharf.